juice-shop/pwning-juice-shop/part1/challenges.md

 ![Partly solved Score Board](img/score-board_partly.png)

-The challenges are rated with a difficulty level between :star: and :star::star::star::star::star::star:, with more stars representing a higher difficulty.
+The challenges are rated with a difficulty level between ⭐ and ⭐⭐⭐⭐⭐⭐, with more stars representing a higher difficulty.
 To make the list of challenges less daunting, they are clustered by difficulty.
 By default only the 1-star challenges are unfolded.
 You can open or collapse all challenge blocks as you like.